 On November 2, Nicotiana attenuata and Enceliopsis nudicaulis were replanted as previously described.
 Before planting, the ground was not tilled, only cultipacked.
-On November 5,
+On November 5, Phacelia linearis, Chaenactis douglasii, Achillea millefolium, and Ipomopsis aggregata were replanted as previously described.

-Phacelia linearis, Chaenactis douglasii, and Ipomopsis aggregata were replanted as previously described.
+On November 22, Nicotiana attenuata, Phacelia linearis, and Thelypodium milleflorum were replanted as previously described.